aezrath96/MarbleBot/readme.md

 I will be working on automatizing this process via installer soon and updates.

-I also included PHP admin panel.
+I also included PHP admin panel you can access with xampp [here](http://localhost).

 You will need ClientID too from Twitch Developer console.
 [Here](https://dev.twitch.tv/console)